Church of the Good Shepherd-Episcopal (Blue Earth, Minnesota): Establishment of the Parish

 Blue Earth was established in 1856 and, while most of its early settlers were Methodists, Episcopalians and Presbyterians also arrived from the east.
 The first Episcopal service in the city was held in the Presbyterian church on December 10, 1867.
 In 1870 Bishop Henry Whipple asked the Reverend Solomon Stephens Burleson (1833-1897), then the rector of All Saints in Northfield, to visit the city and consider becoming its resident pastor.

 On January 14, 1871, the Blue Earth City Post reported that “the question of building an Episcopal Church at this place will be decided during the visit of Bishop Whipple, next week.”
 During that visit Whipple offered to supply the funds to build the church if the young congregation would pay for the construction of a rectory.
 This offer was immediately accepted: “Arrangements have been nearly completed for the establishment of regular Episcopal services at this place, the pastorate to be occupied by the Rev. S.S.
 Burleson.
 A church parsonage will also be built.
-Services will be held by Rev. S.S.
-Burleson at the school house tomorrow, Sunday, at 10½ o’clock.”
+Services will be held by Burleson at the school house tomorrow, Sunday, at 10½ o’clock.”